Transforming the UK's clinical trial landscape: updated regulations are now in force

 The approvals process for clinical trials

-Combined Review – the system that lets researchers apply for ethics and regulatory approval in one go – and a new streamlined notification scheme for some clinical trial initial applications and amendments, will be written into law as part of the updates.
+Combined Review – the system that lets researchers apply for ethics and regulatory approval in one go – and a new streamlined notification scheme for some clinical trial initial applications and modifications, have been written into law as part of the updates.

-The updated regulations will result in changes to how Research Ethics Committees (RECs) and the MHRA process applications and amendments (modifications from 28 April 2026) for CTIMPs, including for Phase 1 healthy volunteer trials.
+The updated regulations have changed how Research Ethics Committees (RECs) and the MHRA process applications and modifications for CTIMPs, including for Phase 1 healthy volunteer trials.

-Under the amended regulations, the MHRA and RECs will be able to request that sponsors modify their trials in certain circumstances.
+Under the amended regulations, the MHRA and RECs can request that sponsors modify their trials in certain circumstances.

 The legislation also sets the expectation that all CTIMPs should recruit their first participant in the UK within 2 years of the trials being approved, with extensions available.
 If there is no recruitment within 2 years and an extension has not been granted, the approval will lapse.